janymuong/ML-Synapses-TensorFlow/README.md

 - Applying RNNs, GRUs, and LSTMs and train them using text repositories.

-In a nutshell, this is meant to `build`, `train`, and `optimize` deep neural networks and and to improve model performance with advanced techniques.
-Areas covered include Computer Vision, Natural Language Processing, and Time Series Analysis.
+In a nutshell, this is all meant to `build`, `train`, and `optimize` **deep neural networks** and to improve model performance with advanced techniques.
+Specific areas covered include Computer Vision, Natural Language Processing, and Time Series Analysis.

     - Introduction to TensorFlow for AI, ML, and DL